 |

-There are many choices to make when starting a hydroponic system, and one of the most important is the growing medium.
-The medium is the material in which the plants’ roots will grow, so it must be sterile, absorbent, and have good drainage.
+If you are choosing the semi-hydroponic option then of the most important decisions that you will make will be the growing medium to be used.
+The medium is where the plants’ roots will grow, so it must be sterile, absorbent, and have good drainage.
 There are many types of growing mediums available, so it is important to choose one that is best for your particular system.

 Each type of medium has advantages and disadvantages and the choice that you make will weigh these up and see how the hydroponic system you are using and the needs of the type of plant that you are growing.
 It is more than likely you will use several mediums across different systems and needs.